aleczandru1989/architectural-recipes/asynchronous-communication/README.md

 - Ensures consolidated delivery by merging multiple messages into one output.
 - Useful for reducing message volume and providing higher-level insights (totals, averages, summaries).

+## ⏩ Transformation
+Transformation is a messaging pattern where the content or structure of a message is modified before delivery.
+Instead of consuming raw events, subscribers receive adapted messages that are enriched, reformatted, or sanitized.
+- Producer → Broker → Consumer (with transformer)
+- Ensures messages are usable and consistent across systems.
+- Useful for interoperability, enrichment, and data quality improvements.